 Fire drills are conducted in all on campus residential facilities once per year.
 The drills generally occur within one month of the start of the fall semester.
 The UC Berkeley Fire Prevention Division conducts the drills in coordination with student housing staff.
-The residents are aware that a fire drill will take place.
-Prior to the drill, the Fire Prevention Division will conduct a Zoom meeting to inform the residents that sometime in the near future they will be
+The drills are conducted in two different ways.
+One approach involves making residents aware that a fire drill will take place.
+Prior to the drill, the Fire Prevention Division will conduct a Zoom meeting to inform the residents that sometime in the near future they will be participating in a drill, during which they will be expected to practice and execute evacuation procedures.
+During this Zoom meeting, the fire prevention staff will deliver a 5-7 minute safety talk to the residents and staff.
+When the fire alarm system is activated, all residents are informed that a drill is taking place and that they are required to exit the building.
+The student housing staff will do a room check to ensure that all occupants have evacuated.
+The second fire drill approach involves making only the student housing staff aware of the drill scheduling.
+The residents are not made aware that the drill will take place.
+During the drill, the residents will be expected to practice and execute evacuation procedures.
+The student housing staff will do a room check to ensure that all occupants have